yxuo/learning/readme.md

    - Update the repository everyday;

-   - Always post the content at the end of the day, even if it's not completed;
+   - Always post the content until the end of the day, even if it's not completed;

    - Over time the content will be updated.